mm

 Replenishment And IoT: Drive Value With Connected Products

 Many of us are unfazed when one of our household devices connects to the Internet.
 In fact, we often seek out connected products to make our lives more seamless.
-From TVs, thermostats and doorbells to garage doors and grills, technology is creating a more efficient and convenient space for both households and businesses creating all this new tech.
+From TVs, thermostats, and doorbells to garage doors and grills, technology is creating a more efficient and convenient space for both households and businesses creating all this new tech.

 As businesses explore this technology, they begin to digitize processes, products and services, and consumers are simultaneously becoming more accustomed to using connected products and IoT solutions.
 As the Internet of things (IoT) expands, organizations seize new opportunities to connect with customers in meaningful ways that drive revenue and provide data-driven insights to fuel innovation in our increasingly connected world.